 We understand that new technology might be intimidating at first.
-To ease any anxiety you might have and to help you maximize use and productivity, sit back, relax, and get ready to have your socks blown off!
+To ease any anxiety you might have and to help you maximize use and productivity, sit back, relax, and get ready to have your socks blown off as we explore the subject of term management!
 In an attempt to establish open lines of communication and to mitigate any confusion, today’s post will be a roundup of definitions regarding TermWiki features.

 To first define the tool, TermWiki is: